-- Explain to students that the class will create their own database about causes of the Civil War.
+- Explain to students that the class will create their own database about the importance of Navajo Code Talkers during World War II.
 Each student will create one entry, or page, for the database.
 Students will create a database entry on a piece of paper and then take a picture of their database entry using a phone or tablet.
 Then, the picture will be linked to a QR code.
 A QR code is a symbol that can be used to access information.
 All of the QR codes will go in a Google folder that will be the database!
 People will be able to access each database entry by clicking on the link for the Google folder and then clicking on each QR code. - Show Handout: Example QR Code.
 As as class, go through the steps of accessing a database entry by using a QR code.
 Then, look at the database entry that is linked to QR code.
 Explain that a middle school student made this database entry. - Divide students into pairs.
-Provide each pair with the following: - Copy of Handout: Civil War Sources - Copy of Handout: Steps to Make a Database Entry (you will read through this handout out loud with students in the next step)
+Provide each pair with the following: - Copy of Handout: Navajo Code Talkers Sources - Copy of Handout: Steps to Make a Database Entry (you will read through this handout out loud with students in the next step)